What is ADHD?

 Behavior Rating Inventory of Executive Function (BRIEF2)

-The BRIEF2 (second edition) is a rating scale completed by parents and teachers of children (5-18 years) and by adolescents (11-18 years), that assess everyday behaviours associated with executive functions in the home and school environments.
+The BRIEF2 (second edition) is a rating scale completed by parents and teachers of children (5-18 years) and by adolescents (11-18 years), that assess everyday behaviours associated with executive function in the home and school environments.
 It is desirable to obtain ratings from both parents if possible.
 When a choice is necessary, it is preferable to obtain the rating from the person with the most recent and most extensive contact with the child.
 The Teacher Form is designed to be completed by any adult who has had extended contact (one month of daily contact is sufficient) with the child in an academic setting.

 Behavior Rating Inventory of Executive Function-Adult Version (BRIEF-A)